wbw520/DiReCT/README.md

 ## Data Set
 We are now applying for the permission of releasing our data on PhysioNet.
-Several samples of annotated data (these samples are perturbed and revised by ourself to confirm not related to the original note) are available in the "samples" folder.
+Several samples of annotated data (they are synthesis data not from MIMIC) are available in the "samples" folder.

 [Annotation and Tools](https://github.com/wbw520/DiReCT/tree/master/utils/data_annotation) <br>
 [Data Loading and Analysis](https://github.com/wbw520/DiReCT/tree/master/utils/data_loading_analysisi)